janKekanSan/jankekansan.github.io/pages/lipu/what-is-toki-pona-lili.md

 ---

-If somebody asked you, "Want some fruit?", then offers a bowl of fruits you've never seen before, you might look at everything in the bowl and say, "Sure, I'll have this red one."
+If somebody asked you, "Want some fruit?", then offers a bowl of fruits you've never seen before, you might look at them all say, "Sure, I'll have this red one."

 They didn't need to name each fruit, and you didn't either.

-The word "fruit" is broad, covering everything in the bowl.
+The word "fruit" is broad, covering all kinds of fruit.

-And describing the fruit you wanted was enough!
+And describing the one fruit you wanted was enough!

-In Toki Pona, every word is like this: broad and descriptive! <!--1m-->
+In Toki Pona, every word is like this: broad and descriptive!

 ---